The abundance of slowness

 5. Go dark.
 Switch your mobile phone to airplane mode.
 This will temporarily disable incoming calls (they’ll go straight to voicemail), GPS and internet access.
 For myself, this is hard.
 But we have to acknowledge that our communication addictions aren’t making us happy or productive.
 Create an atmosphere of minimal distractions.
 Stay offline unless you truly need to do some research.
 Do your important work first, and answer emails later.
 Be proactive, not reactive (I’m still working on this one).
 And for crying out loud, stay the hell away from Facebook, Instagram, and Twitter unless you’re taking an intentional break.
 The comment your cousin made about a former coworker’s dog’s sweater vest can wait.

-6. Leave the office for lunch.
+6. Leave your desk for lunch.
+Let’s be honest: eating lunch at your desk is just sad.
 Read a book, take a walk, visit a museum – anything to change your environment and unplug for a bit.
 This is a good time for airplane mode.
-I live close to Metagramme’s studio, and go home for lunch almost every day.
 Sometimes I’ll write a few lines of poetry, or just have a good long stare at nothing in particular.
 The change of scenery is refreshing, and I’m ready to tackle the afternoon’s work when I return to my desk.

 7. Give up on multitasking.
 Others have said it, and I’ll throw my hat in the ring too: multitasking isn’t sexy.
 It’s inefficient.
 You might be able to go broad when juggling several tasks at once, but you can’t go deep.
 People who claim to be gifted multitaskers are lying, either to themselves or to you.
 Instead of spreading yourself thin, set aside large chunks of time to focus on one task at a time.
 Let coworkers know you’re unavailable.
 If they give you crap for it, who cares.
 They’ll stop when they see the results.